Mediation analysis with unmeasured confounding between parallel mediators and outcome: Estimation and inference

-\section{Estimation and Inference}
+\section{Estimation and inference}

-In this section, we present a partially penalized procedure for estimating outcome model parameters when $\beta_2$ is assumed to be sparse.
 Due to the curse of dimensionality, conducting nonparametric estimation of $g(Z,X)$ often becomes impractical, especially when dealing with a large number of covariates.
 We thus propose a semiparametric model $g(Z,X;\gamma)$ parameterized by a finite-dimensional vector $\gamma\in \mathbb{R}^k$.
-Let the operator $\hat{E}[\cdot]$ denote the sample averaging operation.
+Let the operator $\hat{E}[\cdot]$ denote the sample averaging operator.
 For a matrix $V$, let $\mathrm{vec}(V)$ denote the vectorization of $V$ and $\mathrm{diag}(V)$ the vector consisting of the diagonal elements of $V$.